alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

 - [Lit Protocol](/smart-accounts/signers/lit)
 - [Self-custodial wallets like MetaMask or Ledger](/smart-accounts/signers/eoa)

-If you want to use another signer, you can integrate any other signer by wrapping it in an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) provider or using [`SmartAccountSigner`](/smart-accounts/signers/custom-signer#implementing-smartaccountsigner) to adapt non-standard signers.
+If you want to use another Signer, you can integrate any other Signer by wrapping it in an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) provider or using [`SmartAccountSigner`](/smart-accounts/signers/custom-signer#implementing-smartaccountsigner) to adapt non-standard Signer.

 ## Criteria to consider

-Here are some important criteria to consider when choosing a signer.
+Here are some important criteria to consider when choosing a Signer.

 - **Custody model:** Who has access to the private key?
   - Self-Custodial: the end user controls the private key and manually approves signature requests